The best phones for seniors of 2024: Reliable and intuitive designs

 ©Andrea Piacquadio/Pexels

-If you have bought a smartphone for your senior family member, it's worth seeing if it has an 'Easy Mode' available.
-This will assist in reducing a vast number of features down to just a few, making it much easier
+If you've bought a smartphone for a senior family member, it's worth seeing if it has an 'Easy Mode'.
+This will reduce the number of features and potentially make for a less confusing experience.

-How do I make a smartphone easier for seniors to use?
+How do I make a smartphone easier for elderly users?

 Many smartphones have built-in hearing aid support, which is great for senior smartphone users, here's a rough guide for both Android and iPhone: